analogdotnow/Analog/CONTRIBUTING.md

   6. Click **Apply** to save your changes.

   7. After enabling these APIs, return to the [OAuth Scopes](https://console.cloud.google.com/auth/scopes) page if needed, and ensure the above scopes are added and applied.
+  8. Navigate to the [OAuth consent screen](https://console.cloud.google.com/auth/audience) or click on "Audience" in the left side navigation bar.
+In the "Add users" field, add the Gmail addresses of your test users.

 ## Making Changes